 “We have seen a structural decline in the growth rate in China,” Clive McDonnell, head of emerging-market equity strategy for Standard Chartered Plc., said in an interview with Tom Keene on Bloomberg TV.
 For emerging-market assets, “the optimism that was in place there during the first quarter has ebbed.”

 The MSCI Emerging Markets Index (MXEF) has risen 11 percent this year, compared with an 8.8 percent gain in the MSCI World Index of developed nations.
 Shares in the developing nation gauge are trading at 10.4 times estimated earnings, cheaper than the 12.5 multiple of the developed-nation counterpart.

-The IShares MSCI Emerging Markets Index exchange-traded fund (EEM), the most-traded ETF to track developing-nation shares, rose 1.2 percent to $42.43 in New York.
+The IShares MSCI Emerging Markets Index exchange-traded fund (EEM:US), the most-traded ETF to track developing-nation shares, rose 1.2 percent to $42.43 in New York.
 The Chicago Board Options Exchange Emerging Markets ETF Volatility Index (VXEEM), a gauge of options prices on the fund and expectations of price swings, fell 5 percent to 27.24.

 Brazil’s Bovespa (IBOV) jumped 1.2 percent, ending a two-day slide.
 Gol Linhas Aereas Inteligentes SA (GOLL4) gained 11 percent after newspaper Valor Economico reported the government may cut the payroll and aircraft fuel taxes to boost airline competitiveness.

 Localiza Rent a Car SA gained 5 percent, the most in more than a month, after saying first-quarter net income rose 14 percent, beating the average estimate of seven analysts in a Bloomberg survey.